5iver/openHAB-utils/README.md

 Utilities for use with [openHAB](https://www.openhab.org/)

 ### [Zigbee and Z-Wave manual install](https://github.com/openhab-5iver/openHAB-utils/tree/master/Zigbee%20and%20Z-Wave%20manual%20install) (BASH)
   This script is interactive and will prompt for input.
-It requires to be executed from the addons directory on the openHAB server, using the same account that runs openHAB.
+It requires to be executed from the addons directory on the openHAB server, **using the same account that runs openHAB**.
 After downloading, be sure to set the permissions so that it can be executed (`chmod u+x zzManualInstall.sh`), or run it with `bash zzManualInstall.sh`.
 At this time, there is very little error checking in the case of a failure in the script, so you should verify that it has run successfully when it completes, i.e. run `list -s | grep -i zig` in Karaf.
 This script can:
   * Download and manually install/upgrade the current snapshot or development Zigbee binding, with a chosen version of the [ZsmartSystems libraries](https://github.com/zsmartsystems/com.zsmartsystems.zigbee)
   * Download and manually install/upgrade the snapshot or development version of the [Z-Wave binding](https://github.com/openhab/org.openhab.binding.zwave/tree/development)
   * Uninstall existing versions of the bindings.
 If they were manually installed, the jars are first backed up.